3DBAG/3dbag-api/README.md

 ### `/collections/pand/items/{featureId}/surfaces`

 *2022-08-25 c30c8b72* – featureId: *NL.IMBAG.Pand.1655100000548671-0* (last record in the surfaces csv).
 Profiler: ~240ms (40ms get_surfaces, but it can be as low as 6ms for features that are at the beginning of the csv), same performance on local and godzilla.
 Firefox: 400-500ms.

-## License

-All rights reserved by 3DGI v.o.f.
-You are not allowed to do anything with the repository without explicit agreement from 3DGI.